 The League of Women Voters is one of the most effective grassroots organizations in the nation.
 We are nonpartisan.
 We do not support or oppose any candidate or political party.
 We want everyone to vote so our elected leaders represent our entire community.

-Your local League is an all volunteer effort.
+Your local League is an all-volunteer effort and appreciative of your help.

 Observer Corps: Attend a City Council (Thursdays 9 a.m.) or Commissioners Court meeting (Tuesdays at 10 a.m.)
 Observe and report back.